canvas-ai/canvas/README.md

 ## Note

-We are just starting to work on the Electron UI part (this repo).
+- We are just starting to work on the Electron UI part (this repo).
 More information about the progress at [https://github.com/orgs/canvas-ai/projects/2](https://github.com/orgs/canvas-ai/projects/2)
+- Project (this particular repo) is using git subtrees, ensure you run ./scripts/update-subtrees.sh before running it

 **To run this project without a GUI (server+cli+browser)**